kamenPB/Green-Credentials/README.md

 Esc, type :wq and enter to save and exit.

 Step 5:
-'git push' to push files to reporsitory
+'git push' to push files to reporsitory (Don't forget!)

 Note: 'git status'